Phonological history of Old Irish: MacNeill's law

 MacNeill's law refers to a sound law before and during the Old Irish period causing the loss of lenition of n and l in final unstressed syllables even though they are etymologically expected to be lenited in that position.
 Newly word-final n and l became unlenited nn and ll when the unstressed syllables containing them began in r, n, l, /v(ʲ)/, or /m(ʲ)/.
 A vowel between the trigger consonant and the affected l or n must also be present for the law to apply.
 However, MacNeill's law often failed to apply if this vowel had been inserted by anaptyxis in the first place instead of coming from an earlier Proto-Celtic vowel.

+Destruction of final syllables

+Proto-Celtic final syllables were often reduced or deleted by Old Irish times.

+Raising of unstressed -es-

+Unstressed Proto-Celtic -es- became -is- early on if immediately followed by a vowel.
+The resulting -is- triggers i-affection on preceding stressed syllables as it evolved into *-ih- and then *-iy- in Primitive Irish before either remaining as -i or undergoing a-affection to -e by Old Irish.
+This raising of *-es- occurred before the early deletion of final *-i.
+McCone lists the following examples of this raising: